 ii.
 Data collection

 High-Volume Air Sampler equipped with filters, designed to collect air samples over a continuous 8-hour period was used to collect the air samples from the study locations.
-The Met One Aerocet 531S Particle Counter, which is a portable device capable of detecting and counting particles in the air was used in the measurement of the PM2.5 and PM 10.0.
-The Particle Counter was mounted on a platform about 1.8 m high to measure the particulate matters within each of the study locations.
+The Met One Aerocet 531S Particle Counter, which is a portable device capable of detecting and counting particles in the air was used in the measurement of the PM2.5 and PM 10.
+The Particle Counter was mounted on a platform about 1.8 m high to measure the particulate matter within each of the study locations.
 The sampling techniques for the study were systematic and strategic to ensure that the data collected were representative of the various areas within the city.
 The sample locations included; Trans Amadi (Woji), Iwofe, Aba-road (Rumuola) and Oilmill (Eleme junction), based on geographic, demographic, and industrial criteria.
 Each of the mentioned locations represents a stratum with potentially different levels of black soot pollution due to varying sources and activities.
-The data were collected for the period of 3 months (June to August 2024).
+The data was collected for the period of 3 months (June to August 2024).

 The particle counter measured concentrations of different sizes of particulate matter, but the research is narrowed down to PM2.5 and PM10 which represent the black soot.
 These measurements were taken at regular intervals throughout the day to capture variations in air quality.
 The data collected provided real-time readings of particulate matter concentrations, which was then recorded and averaged.
-The result of the measured data of the PM2.5 and Pm 10.0 at the study locations are presented in Table 1.
+The result of the measured data of the PM2.5 and PM10 at the study locations are presented in Table 1.
 The concentration of heavy metals across the four locations were also measured which includes Copper (Cu), Lead (Pb), Nickel (Ni), Chromium (Cr) and Cadmiun (Cd).
 The result is presented in Table 4.

 iii.
 Data Analysis